Tslater01/AWS-Quantum-Simulation/README.md

 ## Overview of Algorithms

 ### Bell's Inequality
 Bell's Inequality is a fundamental quantum mechanics concept that challenges classical correlation intuitions.
 It highlights the non-classical nature of quantum mechanics.
 This inequality is a litmus test to distinguish between classical and quantum systems.
-By running a version of Bell's inequality experiment, we can observe this inequality's violation, demonstrating a system's quantum behavior
+By running a version of Bell's inequality experiment, we can observe this inequality's violation, demonstrating a system's quantum behavior.

 ### Bernstein–Vazirani Algorithm
 The Bernstein–Vazirani Algorithm is a quantum algorithm designed to find a hidden binary string efficiently.
 Classically, discovering such a hidden string would require multiple queries to a black-box function.
 However, this algorithm can reveal the hidden string with just one query.
 It's an extension of the Deutsch-Jozsa algorithm, where the function is guaranteed constant or balanced.